 Examples of our custom fabricated micro- and nano-scale devices, sensors and scanning probes

-Atomic and Molecular Heat Tranport
+Atomic Electronic and Heat Tranport

 L. Cui, W. Jeong, S. Hur, M. Matt, J. C. Klöckner, F. Pauly, P. Nielaba, J. C. Cuevas, E. Meyhofer, P. Reddy, "Quantized thermal transport in single-atom junctions", Science 355, 1192 (2017).

 (Left) heat flow across single atoms of Au showing quantized thermal conductance;

 (Right) phonon coherently transport through a single molecule chain of alkane-dithiol

 The inevitable irreversibility of energy processes involving thermal transfer and conversion, ruled by the second law of thermodynamics, sets the limits of any heat engine and renders heat the most ubiquitous energy form.
 More than 65% of the U.S. energy consumption ends up as wasted heat.
 Thermoelectric energy conversion in terms of generating clean energy and cooling constitutes one potential future of recycling waste heat for sustainability.
 We study in the field of molecular thermoelectrics, exploring the possibility of discovering thermoelectric materials with high efficiency and power output.
 Our work leverages the huge chemical design space of molecules and their assembly, as well as quantum engineering of molecular transport properties.

 L. Cui, R. Miao, K. Wang, D. Thompson, L. A. Zotti, J. C. Cuevas, E. Meyhofer, P. Reddy, "Peltier cooling in molecular junctions", Nature Nanotechnology 13, 122-127 (2018).